logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/installing-and-configuring-microsoft-components-for-on-premises-tfs/setting-up-a-build-controller.md

 ---
 title: "Deploying and configuring a build controller for TFS-MTM integration"
-linktitle: "Deploying and configuring a build controller for TFS-MTM integration"
+linktitle: "Setting up a build controller"
 description: "To use Team Foundation Build (TFBuild), you must have at least one build controller, which pools and manages the services of one or more build agents.
 It distributes processor-intensive work: for example, compiling code or running tests, etc., to the build agents.
 Each build controller is dedicated to a single team project collection."
 weight: 3
 aliases: